 8. Renting a Car in Ukraine

 You know, in the past, I would have told you that you do not need to rent a car in Ukraine.
-The only time I would recommend doing so is when you want to explore around bigger cities, go to the Carpathian mountains, drive from Kyiv to Dnipro, or to Odesa.
+The only time I was recommending it to foreigners was when they wanted to explore outside bigger cities, go to the Carpathian mountains, drive from Kyiv to Dnipro, or to Odesa.

-For the mountains, Lviv is the best city to rent a car.
-But get ready that driving on country roads may be a bit stressful.
+For the mountains, Lviv or Chernivtsi are the best cities to rent a car.
+But driving on country roads (not highways) may be still a bit stressful.
 Country roads have cracks and holes and some drivers are somewhat crazy.
-But if you have experience driving in Georgia, (country) Egypt or one of the countries in SE Asia then relax.
+But if you have experience driving in Georgia (country), Egypt, one of the countries in SE Asia, or even NYC then relax.
 Compared to drivers in those places, Ukrainians are pretty chill.

 Scams in Ukraine to Be Aware Of

 You know, when I went on Google and checked what others are saying about scams in Ukraine, it made me wonder.
 First of all, if people update their posts at all and second, how much time they’ve actually spent in Ukraine.

 A lot of scams on Ukraine I found online barely take place today.
 Some of those that still exist are very common around the world, not only in Ukraine.
 Taxi scams, money scams, rental, and beggar scams.
 Mark and I faced a lot of those in many countries in SE Asia, Africa, and even in many other parts of Europe.